-All professional athletes make a lot of money these days, but none more than in the NBA.
+All professional athletes make a lot of money these days, but none more than in the National Basketball Association.
 And of that elite group of American professional basketball players, few make more and are smarter with their money than Los Angeles Clippers forward Kawhi Leonard.

-Not only has the star player made millions during his career, which includes two NBA championships, the man known as "The Claw" has managed his finances well and continues to stay out of the spotlight.
+Not only has the star player made millions during his career as a two-time NBA champion, the man known as "The Claw" has managed his finances well and continues to stay out of the spotlight.
 All of that has led to a massive net worth.

-Born in Los Angeles, Kawhi Anthony Leonard was top 50 recruit in America while playing for Canyon Springs High School and Martin Luther King High School before taking his talents to San Diego State University.
+Born in Los Angeles to Mark Leonard and Kim Robertson, Kawhi Anthony Leonard was a top 50 recruit in America while playing for Canyon Springs High School and Martin Luther King High School before taking his talents to San Diego State University.

-In two seasons with the Aztecs, Leonard averaged 14.1 points and 10.2 rebounds, led his team to two Mountain West Conference Championships and a Sweet Sixteen appearance in their two trips to the NCAA Tournament.
+In two seasons with the Aztecs, Leonard averaged 14.1 points, 10.2 rebounds and 2.2 assists, led his team to two Mountain West Conference Championships and a Sweet Sixteen appearance in their two trips to the NCAA Tournament.
 He was also named a Second-Team All-American during the 2010-11 season.

 Leonard followed up his great NBA Finals performance with back-to-back NBA Defensive Player of the Year awards and All-NBA First Team selections.

 However, after an injury and disagreement with the Spurs, Leonard was eventually traded, along with teammate Danny Green, to the Toronto Raptors.
 He played in Canada for one season, leading the franchise to their first NBA title with a win over the Golden State Warriors.